ministryofjustice/moj-frontend/docs/get-involved/suggest-a-change.md

   parent: Get involved
   order: 30
   excerpt: "Help improve the MoJ Design System by suggesting changes to building blocks."
+lede: "Help improve the MoJ Design System by suggesting a change to a building block."
 ---

-Help improve the MoJ Design System by suggesting a change to a building block.

 The Design System is looking to learn about: